crisbodnar/ndp/README.md

 ## Getting started

 For development, we used `Python 3.8.5` and `PyTorch 1.8`.
-First, install `PyTorch` using the [official page](https://pytorch.org/) and then run the following command to install the requited packages:
+First, install `PyTorch` and `torchvision` using the [official page](https://pytorch.org/) and then run the following command to install the requited packages:
 ```bash
 pip install -r requirements.txt